wazuh/wazuh-kubernetes/cleanup.md

 ## Elasticsearch

 The process for cleaning the Elasticsearch installation environment is similar to that of the Wazuh cluster.
-In order to do this we must uninstall the Elasticsearch deployment as well as its associated services and volumes.
+In order to do this remove the Elasticsearch deployment as well as its associated services and volumes.

 ### 1. The first step is to remove the pods corresponding to Elasticsearch.